x1y9/imgui-vtk/README.md

 - See `main.cpp`

 ## Notes
-- `imgui`, `gl3w`, and `glfw` are included in this repository as git submodules
-  - For integration into an existing project, only `VtkViewer.h` and `VtkViewer.cpp` are needed.
-However, they will need to be linked with or built alongside Dear ImGui and VTK
 - Dependencies are built separately in `CMakeLists.txt` then linked together as static libraries
   - `CMakeLists-alt.txt` builds everything together from source
 - Usage (see [`main.cpp`](main.cpp) for details)